DMIT-2018/DMIT-2018.github.io/about/LOGs.md

 ---
 # Learning Outcome Guides (*LOGs*)

+The Learning Outcomes here build upon what you've learned in [CPSC-1517](https://cpsc-1517.github.io/logs/) and [DMIT-1508](https://dmit-1508.github.io/about/LOGs.html).
+Take some time to review those outcomes before continuing with the material in this course.

 > ***At the end of each topic, you should be able to** do the items listed for the topic.*

 ## Course Introduction